Police Department Public Record Requests

 Certified criminal justice agencies may request and receive unrestricted CHRI from the Identification and Criminal History Section for criminal justice purposes.
 The public may request and receive CHRI for non-criminal justice purposes, but it is limited to conviction information only.

 Conviction CHRI is defined in the Revised Code of Washington (RCW) 10.97.030, and it relates to an incident that has led to a conviction or other disposition adverse to the subject.
 In addition to the conviction CHRI, non-criminal justice requestors (the public) may receive a record showing pending arrest offenses under one year old without disposition, and if the subject is a registered sex offender or kidnapper.

 Port Angeles Police can only disseminate Port Angeles Police criminal history.
 To obtain Washington State criminal history information, contact the Washington State Patrol in Olympia.
 To get criminal history for the United States contact the Federal Bureau of Investigation.
 The Records division of the Port Angeles Police Department can provide you with addresses and information to contact the state and FBI.

 Police Report Requests

-Police reports may be requested in person at the Police Department Records Division Monday through Friday between the hours of 9 a.m. to 4 p.m, or electronically by clicking the "Request Police Records" tab at the left of the page.
+Police reports may be requested by phone with the Records Division Monday through Friday between the hours of 9 a.m. to 4 p.m at 360-417-4915, or electronically by clicking the "Request Police Records" tab at the left of the page.